General configuration settings

 |Start next SCORM after finish|

 If several SCORM elements are referenced in the main course navigation, they can be started in sequence using this setting.
 The user will only need to start the first SCORM.

 |Show menu||With this option, you can determine whether a navigation menu is to be displayed in the SCORM.|

 |Show navigation buttons||Use this option to allow the user to navigate in the SCORM with Next and Back buttons.|

 |Height/Width/X position/Y Position||Here you can determine the SCORM window's size and position.|

 |Content character set|

-If the option Automatically does not lead to the desired display, the encoding of the content can be manually configured using a predefined character set.
+The learning platform attempts to automatically detect the SCORM's character set.
+If the Automatically option does not result in the desired display, you can configure the coding of the content using a predefined character set.

 Once a SCORM resource has been added, you have the following options in the course editor ...

 Click the button to replace the added SCORM resource with another SCORM resource.
 The same window will open as in the upper section Assign SCORM package.
 Now you have the same options as described above to add a new SCORM resource.